 Jon Hershfield, MFT, is a psychotherapist who specializes in mindfulness-based cognitive behavioral therapy for obsessive-compulsive disorder (OCD) and related disorders and is licensed in the states of Maryland and California.
 He is founder of The OCD and Anxiety Center of Greater Baltimore in Hunt Valley, MD.
 Previous to entering fulltime private practice, Jon was associate director of the UCLA Pediatric OCD Intensive Outpatient Program at Resnick Neuropsychiatric Hospital.
 Jon is coauthor of The Mindfulness Workbook for OCD and author of When a Family Member Has OCD.
 Jon is a professional member of the International OCD Foundation, the Anxiety and Depression Association of America, and the Association for Cognitive and Behavioral Therapies.
 In addition to his clinical work, he is a professional contributor to multiple online OCD support groups and blogs regularly about OCD and its treatment.

-Graphics & Website Assistant
+Website / Editorial Assistant